 While the markets show roller coaster patterns, my dividend income continues to show a steady upward trend.
 Remember, there are 2 factors that can increase my dividends; 1) the DRIP shares that provide more dividend, and 2) the dividend growth that can provide more dividend income to DRIP more.
 Both together create an amazing compounding machine.

 What makes for a safe dividend stock?
-A solid blue-chip dividend stock will be rewarding investors with these 3 approaches:
+A solid blue-chip dividend stock will reward investors with these 3 approaches:

 - Consistent dividend history